 Some producers often refer to this type of "Cedar nut oil" as Cedar nut oil obtained by cold pressing.
 It is very cheap, but at the same time provides enormous profits to its distributors.
 This type of oil, of course, does not possess the medicinal properties of genuine Cedar oil obtained by cold pressing.
 Most often, Cedar nut oil obtained by the above method is produced in China and Europe, but lately, in the pursuit of profits, this type of oil has begun to be obtained in Siberia, Russia.
 Also in the pursuit of profits, Cedar nut oil is diluted with vegetable oils (corn oil, sunflower oil), from which their specific odors have been first removed.

 Without conducting a special analysis, only a few people are able to determine the production method of the oil solely by its appearance and taste.
 For that reason, it is advisable to be extremely cautious when buying Cedar nut oil.
 When purchasing from Internet stores or pharmacies, attention should be paid to the presence of authoritative studies made by scientists and medical specialists, since it does not pay producers to study Cedar nut oil produced by the hot pressing or extraction method.
 If the producer or the seller arouses any doubt, it is better to decline the purchase.
 To date, I am aware of only several producers of Cedar nut oil that sell their own products, including through the Internet.
-These are www.CedarNutOil.org and www.RingingCedarsofRussia.org.
-You will always find high quality Cedar nut oil and acceptable prices on these web sites.
+This is www.RingingCedarsofRussia.org.
+You will always find high quality Cedar nut oil and acceptable prices on this web site.

 |Siberian Cedar Nut Oil